TessaHayden/pizza-parlor/README.md

 - If the submit button is clicked repeatedly a corresponding total will be appended to the end of the currently displayed total.
 * Fixed problem by removing the createElement method and wrote another HTML tag for the current.

+- If you remove a topping the price remains the same.

 #### TDD:
 Describe customPizza();